oscar-system/Oscar.jl/docs/src/Experimental/galois.md

 given field modulo suitable prime ideal powers and recovering the true roots from this information.

-The main information is included in the number field chaper, see for example
+The main information is included in the number field chapter, see for example

   - [`automorphism_list(::Hecke.NumFieldMor)`](@ref)
   - [`automorphism_group(::NumField)`](@ref)